frederic-perez/AmE-dictionary/data/dictionary.md

 __lick__ _v_ _Fires licked the edges of cars and buildings._
 __lick-spittle__ _n_ :dart: One who is abject enough to lick, as it were, another’s spittle; a vulgar flatterer or parasite. _A lick-spittle role._
 __lickety-split__ _adv_ _informal_ :dart::two::hammer: (lickety split)
-__licorice__ _n_ :four::camera: If you’ve ever had a long, sweet, chewy, black candy, you’ve probably had licorice.
+__licorice__ _n_ :five::camera::mega: If you’ve ever had a long, sweet, chewy, black candy, you’ve probably had licorice.
 This is a common type of candy made from the dried roots of the licorice plant. _Colored licorice candy._
 __lidar__
 __lie an egg__ _v_ _Springville laid an egg against the Leopards in the state semifinals._
 __liege__